jebyrnes/pieDivPlots/README.md

-README for pieDivPlot
+README for pieDivPlots
 ========================================================

 A function for making plots where points are pie charts showing compositions.
+Code from work by Jillian Dunic wrapped into a function by Jarrett Byrnes.

 ```r